RAHUL-KOPPULA/data-cleaning/README.md

 - Ensure data types and formatting consistency
 - Detect and remove duplicates
-- Prepare a clean dataset ready for downstream tasks
+- Prepare a clean dataset ready for downstream tasks THE BELOW DATA SET IS THE RAW ONE AS THE TASK GIVES COMPLETE CLEANING PROCESS OF DATA